thugmba/CG/Word.md

    Importance of Data

    Type the first paragraph:
    Data is a critical asset for organizations today.
-Businesses rely on data-driven insights to improve decision making, customer engagement, and strategic planning.
+Businesses rely on data-driven insights to improve decision-making, customer engagement, and strategic planning.

    Type the second heading:
    Using Data Effectively